 About CheckMark Roofing and Exteriors

-New Corn Hill, TX is a small unincorporated community located in Williamson County, Texas.
-It is situated approximately 40 miles north of Austin and 12 miles south of Georgetown.
-New Corn Hill has a population size of around 300 residents, making it a tight-knit community where neighbors know each other by name.
-The community is predominantly white, with a small percentage of Hispanic and African American residents, adding to its diversity.
+New Corn Hill, TX is a small unincorporated community located in the southeastern part of Williamson County.
+With a population size of just over 200 residents, New Corn Hill is a tight-knit community with a rural feel.
+The population is primarily White, with a small percentage of Hispanic and African American residents, adding a touch of diversity to the area.